Frequently Asked Tourist Development Tax Questions

 What is the tourist development tax?

-The tourist development tax is a 6%* tax is in addition to the total rental amount received from any person who rents, leases, or lets for consideration any living quarter or sleeping or housekeeping accommodation.
+The tourist development tax is a 6%* tax and is charged on the the total rental amount from any person who rents, leases, or lets for consideration any living quarter or sleeping or housekeeping accommodation.
 These taxes are regulated by State Law (Florida Statute 125.0104), which requires that the monies “shall be placed in the county tourist development trust fund of the respective county, which shall be established by the county.
 In Pinellas County, the Board of County Commissioners determines the distribution of revenue from the tourist development tax.
-One of the primary recipients of the revenue is the St. Petersburg/Clearwater Area Convention and Visitors Bureau, which works to promote and advertise tourism for Pinellas County. *Please note any rent collected prior to December 31, 2015, is at a tax rate of 5%.
+One of the primary recipients of the revenue is the St. Petersburg/Clearwater Area Convention and Visitors Bureau, which works to promote and advertise tourism for Pinellas County.

 Are there any other taxes and/or fees?